-Unlike most attractions Space Mountian was actually first opened in Magic Kingdon Orlando and only after it’s successful opening there did the ride get its California debut.
+Unlike most attractions at Disneyland, Space Mountain was actually first opened in Magic Kingdon Orlando, and only after its successful opening there did the ride get its California debut.
 Walt imagined a Space Mountian ride from the very inception of Disneyland but budget cuts forced it to be shelved only reemerging after the success in Orlando.

-It’s Orlando forbearer is bigger, faster and on paper a better ride.
-The Disneyland Park has far greater planning and space restrictions than the Orlando park with its seemingly unlimited amount of swamp to build on.
+Its Orlando forbearer is bigger, faster, and on paper a better ride.
+Disneyland Park has far greater planning and space restrictions than at the Orlando park with its seemingly unlimited amount of swamp to build on.
 However, bigger is not always better and we along with most people much prefer the smaller California version of the ride.

 Honestly, it pains us to say it but we prefer the HyperSpace Layout!
 It adds a whole extra dimension to an already great ride.
 That’s not to dismiss the original it’s still brilliant so whichever is being used when you ride you can be sure of a great experience.

 Queues can be really big for Space Mountain.
-It’s the headline ride of the park and is mild enough most people can enjoy it, it’s not an adrenaline junky only ride.
+It’s the headline ride of the park and is mild enough that most people can enjoy it, it’s not an adrenaline junky-only ride.
 The 40 In Height limit means quite young kids can still get on board what appears to be a more grown-up ride.
-The outside area of the queue is little to get excited by and only used as an overflow.
+The outside area of the queue is little to get excited by and is only used as an overflow.
 The first indoor area is bland as you work your way up to the second level.
-Then you enter the dark area of the ride and the theming ramps up as you enter a space station themed area, consisting mainly of long futuristic corridors with faux space effect windows.
+Then you enter the dark area of the ride and the theming ramps up as you enter a space station-themed area, consisting mainly of long futuristic corridors with faux space effect windows.

 The Ride Experience is pretty simple.
 After the loading, you head up the first short lift hill After this head down a tunnel lit with pulsating light effect.
-You then enter then main lift hill contained in a tube, here strobe light effect gives the impression of warp style travel or hyperspace jump towards a large galaxy ahead.
+You then enter the main lift hill contained in a tube, where the strobe light effect gives the impression of warp-style travel or a hyperspace jump toward a large galaxy ahead.

 The space effects and starlight all add to the impression this is more a space journey than a rollercoaster.
 At times you quite forget where you really are as you zoom through the starlit main dome.